15 Different Types of Hawks in Mississippi

 7. Red-Shouldered Hawk

-The Red-Shouldered Hawk (Buteo lineatus) is a medium-sized prey bird inhabiting the southeastern United States, including Mississippi.
-This hawk is typically between 15 and 22 inches long and has a wingspan of around 32 to 43 inches.
+The Red-Shouldered Hawk (Buteo lineatus) is a medium-sized prey bird that inhabits the southeastern United States, including Mississippi.
+It is typically between 15 and 22 inches long and has a wingspan of around 32 to 43 inches.
 It has a barred reddish-brown back and upper wings with a white breast and belly, yellow legs, and a hooked beak.

-The Red-Shouldered Hawk is an excellent flier, usually seen soaring or gliding in search of food.
+The Red-Shouldered Hawk is an excellent flier, usually seen soaring or gliding for food.
 This species prefers to inhabit hardwood forests and can often be spotted perched atop tall trees.
 These hawks are most active during the day and hunt primarily for small mammals such as mice, voles, and squirrels.
 They will also feed on other small animals, reptiles, amphibians, and occasionally, fish.

 8. Gray Hawk